nolanschan/nolanschan.github.io/about/index.markdown

 # About #

 Hello!
 I'm Nolan.
 I just graduated with a BSEE (Controls concentration) from California State University, Long Beach in May, 2022.
 Coming from an arts/music background and picking up a fascination with psychology along the way before transitioning to engineering, I'm passionate about science/technology, design, people, and fields where they intersect.
+I'm proud to be the kind of person who's enthusiastically interested to learn about pretty much anything and everything.

-My curiosity drives my interest in learning about, well, basically anything and everything.
-But I would particularly love to work with robotics, AI, machine learning, human-computer interaction, and space exploration.
+So far my work experience has mainly been in themed entertainment.
+It was one of my inspirations for going back to school to study Engineering, and will always be something I love.
+But I'm also interested in broadening my horizons and gaining experience in other fields such as aerospace (especially the space part!), automotives, and sustainable technology.
+I would particularly love to work with robotics, controls and automation, AI, machine learning, human-machine interaction, and space exploration.

-My other hobbies include reading (books as well as following down the Wikipedia rabbit hole), photography, traveling, food, and horticulture (particularly bonsais, but I'm planning to expand to hydro/aquaponics one of these days).
-Oh, and hanging out with my dog.
+My other hobbies include reading (books as well as following down the Wikipedia rabbit hole), photography, traveling, food, and horticulture (particularly bonsais, but I'm planning to expand to hydro/aquaponics when I have more space).

 ### Skills: ###

--  <u>Programming Languages</u>: MATLAB, Simulink, C++, Python, LabVIEW, VHDL, Assembly, LaTeX
+-  <u>Programming Languages/Environments</u>: MATLAB, Simulink, C++, Python, LabVIEW, VHDL, Assembly, LaTeX
 -  <u>Electronic Design Automation</u>: Cadence OrCAD PSPICE, LTspice, Xilinx Vivado
 -  <u>Computer-Aided Design</u>: SolidWorks (Certified SolidWorks Associate), AutoCAD
 -  <u>Development Kits</u>: Arduino, Diligent Basys 3, STM32 Discovery